credentials/credentials.github.io/protocols/irma-protocol.md

     The fields mean the following:

     *   `iss` identifies the identity provider for the `irma_api_server` and the client. (`iss` is a standard JWT field, refering to the creator of the client, which in this case is, perhaps slightly confusing, the identity provider and not the IRMA issuer).
+    *   `kid` is used by the `irma_api_server` to lookup the identity provider's public key with which to verify its JWT.
+If this field is absent, `iss` is used instead.
     *   `sub` is a fixed field whose value should be `issue_request`.
     *   `iat` is the time of the JWT creation.
 The server only accepts requests younger than a certain cutoff.
     *   `data` can be any string of the issuer's choosing.
     *   `request` is an issuing request as defined above (without a nonce or context).
     *   `timeout` specifies how long, in seconds, the server should wait for a client to contact it, before considering the issuing request failed.

-    The server keeps a list of public keys for the verification of incoming JSON web tokens; it uses the `iss` field to lookup the appropriate public key.

     Of the `iprequest` field, only `request` is required, the other three are optional (the default value of `timeout` is 10 seconds).
 In response, the server returns a JSON object of the form

     ~~~ json
     {
+        "irmaqr": "issuing",
         "u": "...",
+        "v": "2.0",
-        "v": "2.3"
+        "vmax": "2.3"
     }
     ~~~
-    where `u` is the session token (`v` is a fixed value numbering the API version).
+    where `u` is the session token, `v` is the lowest API version supported by the `irma_api_server`, and `vmax` is the highest API version supported by the `irma_api_server`.
+The value of `irmaqr` is always `issuing` for issuance sessions.
 It is the responsibility of the service provider to prepend the url to the api server to the session token `u`, so that the client knows where to find the api server, and then to forward this to the client.
 *   `GET /api/v2/issue/issueID`: if `issueID` is a valid session token (i.e., it has been assigned to an issuing request request at some point in the past), the server generates a nonce, puts this in the issuing request associated to this session token, and returns the issuing request.
 *   `GET /api/v2/issue/issueID/jwt`: This returns the signed JWT with which